ThatGivensGuy/GIVENS_CARPACK/README.md

 - Add QBCore compatibility files to auto inject the entire pack into your QBCore
 - Add Images for each Vehicle to be used via vimageCreator
 - Add OkOkVehicleShop Support
-- Add vMenu / ESX
+- Add vMenu / ESX Support

 DISCLAIMER: All of the files in this pack came from GTA5-Mods, all are FREE assets that I DID NOT create myself;
             Full credit to all of the developers who have a vehicle in this pack.